rchakode/kube-opex-analytics/README.md

 Refer to the [Configuration](#config-variables) section to learn how to configure cost model.

 ## <a name="screenshorts"></a>Screenshorts
-You can see some screenshorts of the resulting analytics charts hereafter.
+You can find below screenshorts of built-in charts.

 ### Last Week Hourly Resource Usage Trends